Balanced metrics on non-Kahler Calabi-Yau threefolds: constructing balanced metrics on the smoothings

-is a smooth $(2,2)$-form on $X_0$ with compact support lies inside $X_0[\ha]$.
-In particular, for small $t$, is a form on $X_t[\frac 1 2]$ with compact support lies in it.
-So we can view this form as the form defined on $X_t$ by defining 0 in $V_t(\frac 1 2)$.
+is a smooth $(2,2)$-form on $X_0$ with compact support { contained in} $X_0[\ha]$.
+In particular, for small $t$, is a form on $X_t[\frac 1 2]$ which compact support lies in it.
+So we can view this form as the form defined on $X_t$ by defining it to be $0$ on $V_t(\frac 1 2)$.